Xysticus cristatus: Biology

 Xysticus cristatus is an ambush hunter which spends much time sitting still, with its fore-legs spread wide, waiting for insects to blunder into them.
 In grass it adopts a flexible hunting position either at the tips of vegetation, such as flowerheads, or on the ground surface and as a result, the prey taken is varied and is made up of flying insects, including bees and butterflies.

-When it hunts on the ground the food tends to consist of ants, spiders and other soft bodied prey.
+When it hunts on the ground the food tends to consist of ants, spiders and other soft-bodied prey.
 It often takes prey much larger than itself.
 In Great Britain spiderlings balloon, most often between the months of July to September.
 Active adults have been recorded from February to December, with a peak of male activity in May and June.

 To mate the male grasps one of the female's legs, holding on until she ceases to struggle, he then uses silk to tie her down on the ground and then he crawls underneath her and mates.
 After mating, female builds a flat white ovisac containing the developing eggs, usually fixed on the plants.
-Than the female sits on it to protect it, until a myriad of little spiders are released.
+Then the female sits on it to protect it, until myriad little spiders are released.

 In Britain Xysticus cristatus has been observed as a prey item for the spider wasp Dipogon bifasciatus.